Adi Ophir

 Adi Ophir (עדי אופיר; born September 22, 1951) is an Israeli philosopher.

 Early life

 Adi Ophir was born on September 22, 1951.
 He received his BA and MA from the Hebrew University of Jerusalem and his PhD from Boston University.

-Ophir is married to Ariella Azoulay.

 Career

 Ophir teaches philosophy at the Cohn Institute for the History and Philosophy of Science and Ideas at Tel Aviv University.
 He is also a fellow at the Van Leer Jerusalem Institute where he directs an interdisciplinary research project on "Humanitarian Action in Catastrophes: The Shaping of Contemporary Political Imagination and Moral Sensibilities."
+In 2020, Ophir was one of a handful of Israeli far-Leftists who were profiled in Haartez about their having permanently emigrated to the U.S. or Europe.